A Stock You Should Be Looking At: Core Scientific Inc. (NASDAQ:CORZ) - The Dwinnex

 Earnings Estimates

-The company has 6 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 6 different market analysts.
 The consensus estimate for the next quarter is $0.03, with high estimates of $0.21 and low estimates of -$0.06.

 Analysts are recommending an EPS of between $0.9 and -$1.57 for the fiscal current year, implying an average EPS of -$0.85.
 EPS for the following year is $0.68, with 6 analysts recommending between $1.88 and $0.04.